Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Introduction

 \item \textit{Closed-Form Solution for Two-Ray FAS Model}: We simplify our proposed layout-specific model to the two-ray model.
 Although the antenna position optimization for rate maximization is a non-convex problem, we derive a closed-form solution by exploiting the insights in SNR function, namely the dominance and minimal length of the LoS path are important.
 Simulation results show that our closed-form solution delivers near-optimal performance across various problem settings, including rectangular layouts.

 \item \textit{GRPO Solution for FAS}: For the joint optimization of antenna position, beamforming, and transmit power, we propose a GRPO solution that starts from a short-term trained proximal policy optimization (PPO) policy.
 Unlike PPO requires both A2C networks, GRPO optimizes memory utilization by leveraging group relative advantages, eliminating the need for the critic network.
-Extensive simulations show that our proposed GRPO solution achieves a higher sum-rate than PPO, advantage A2C, and fixed antenna position with weighted minimum mean-square-error (WMMSE).
-Our GRPO solution requires only $49.2$\% of the model size as well as floating-point operations per second (FLOPs) compared to PPO. \end{itemize}
+Extensive simulations show that our GRPO solution achieves a higher sum-rate than PPO, advantage A2C, and fixed antenna position with weighted minimum mean-square-error (WMMSE).
+Our GRPO solution requires only $50.8$\% of PPO's model size as well as floating-point operations per second (FLOPs). \end{itemize}

 \textit{Organization}: The system model and problem formulation are presented in Section \ref{sec:model}.
 Then Section \ref{sec:RT} introduces the layout-specific RT model for FAS.
 A closed-form solution under a simplified single-wall reflection model is given in Section \ref{sec:closed-form}.
 GRPO solution for the joint optimization of antenna position, beamforming, and power allocation is proposed in Section \ref{sec:GRPO}.
 Comprehensive simulation results are provided in Section \ref{sec:result}.
 Conclusions are drawn in Section \ref{sec:conclude}.